Bachelor of Business Administration

 - Apply the knowledge acquired in the program for the analysis of strengths, weaknesses, and potential improvements in a business

-- Demonstrate written, presentation and research skills expected of a business-school graduate
+- Utilize writing, presentation, research and teamwork skills expected of a business-school graduate at the bachelors-level

-- Develop a global business perspective based on the knowledge of foreign business environments and cultures
+- Examine a global business perspective based on the knowledge of foreign business environments and cultures

 - MNS 205 Intro to Quantitative Methods